Ralph Holley: Cleveland Browns

 On January 13, 2025, Holley signed with the Cleveland Browns of the National Football League.
 He was waived by the Browns on August 24.
 On August 27, Holley was signed to the practice squad.
 He was released on September 16.

+Toronto Argonauts (second stint)

+Holley signed with the Argonauts again on November 21, 2025.

 Personal life

 Holley was born to parents Melonee and Ralph Holley.